Waitangi, Chatham Islands: History

-When Ngāti Mutunga and Ngāti Tama migrated to the Chatham Islands in 1835, Ngāti Tama took control of the prime location of Waitangi, breaking an agreement with Ngāti Mutunga to wait until all the migrants had arrived before dividing up the land.
+The navigator Kahu who came to Rekohu on the waka Otane planted kumara at Waiteki and when it would not grow he returned to Hawaiki, Moriori lived there until Ngāti Mutunga and Ngāti Tama migrated to the Chatham Islands in 1835, Ngāti Tama took control of the prime location of Waitangi, breaking an agreement with Ngāti Mutunga to wait until all the migrants had arrived before dividing up the land.
 In May 1838 the French whaling ship Jean Bart anchored in Waitangi Bay.
 Māori from both tribes went aboard the ship to barter, but started arguing with each other.
 It seems that the captain misinterpreted the antagonism of the two Māori groups as being aimed at the French rather than at each other.
 He panicked and had his crew attack the Māori, killing a number, and raised anchor and set sail.
 Māori got hold of the ship's guns and started shooting at the crew, killing two.
 The crew took to the boats, abandoning the ship and disappearing out to sea.
 The Māori sailed the ship back to land but it was wrecked on rocks, then was looted and burned by Ngāti Mutunga.
 The French warship Heroine, which was in the Bay of Islands, heard of the incident and sailed to Chatham Island to take reprisal in October 1838.
 It bombarded Waitangi, then sent a party ashore to burn all the structures, and captured several men, taking them to France.
 The killings of men aboard the Jean Bart and the capture of several others by the Heroine weakened Ngāti Tama relative to their Ngāti Mutunga rivals.
 Ngāti Mutunga besieged Ngāti Tama in their pā near the mouth of the Nairn River in 1839–40 and after several months forced them to abandon Waitangi.